A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Partially Observable Grid World

-We also examine a partially observable GridWorld, wherein the agent can see the full grid but many of the cells are hidden with fog.
+We also examined a partially observable Grid World, wherein the agent can see the full grid but many of the cells are hidden with fog.
 Once the agent ``sees'' a cell, it is permanently revealed.
-An agent ``sees'' cells around itself using a uniform radius of size $n$ (we use $n=3$ in our tests).
-An example of what the agent sees is given in Figure \ref{fig:po_grid}.
+An agent sees cells around itself with a visibility radius of 3 cells.
+An example of what the agent sees is given in \cref{fig:po_grid}.
 The seen radius is blocked by walls; specifically, we use Bresenham's line algorithm to trace lines on the grid.